-4.6 Credit Risk Stress Testing
+4.7 Credit Risk Stress Testing

 Stress testing is a risk management tool used by the Company to alert management to potential adverse outcomes related to a variety of risks and inform risk appetite and contingent mitigating action.
-SIDAC performs regular stress testing to assess its exposure to credit risk under a range of severe, yet plausible scenarios.
+Under the Company's stress testing program SIDAC performs regular stress testing to assess its exposure to credit risk under a range of severe, yet plausible scenarios.
 Credit risk stress tests are governed by SIDAC's Stress Testing Framework and Policy.